 So how is it to translate music?
-We were already talking about translating and listening music at the same time, but let’s talk about DNA and how it is possible to Prevedi it into glazba.
+We were already talking about translating and listening music at the same time, but let’s talk about DNA and how it is possible to übersetzen it into Musikmusik.

 According to the specialist Stuart Mitchell: “Music in its simplest form, as we know it, could be termed as “The organisation of sound into a definable audible expression” and DNA employs this very principal to operate its complex and delicate genetic function“.